tonygiang/CLSS.ExtensionMethods.IList.SwapIndices/README.md

 ### Problem

-Swapping indices in a list is a common use case is a common use case that usually requires 3 lines of code:
+Swapping indices in a list is a common use case that usually requires 3 lines of code:

 ```
 var tempVal = collection[1];